Cryptolens/docs/getting-started/pubkey.md

 to use the application offline.
 At the same time, you don't want them to be able to modify the license key data (for example, the number of features they are entitled to and expiration date).

-Therefore, SKM will sign the license key (if you explicitly tell it to do so) with your **private key**.
-The **public key** will allow your application to check that the license key file hasn't been modified since it was by SKM.
+Therefore, Cryptolens will sign the license key (if you explicitly tell it to do so) with your **private key**.
+The **public key** will allow your application to check that the license key file hasn't been modified since it was by Cryptolens.

 The **public key** won't allow them to re-sign the data, only to validate it.